Arkansas Storm Team Forecast: Chilly Tuesday afternoon, then freezing overnight

 TUESDAY AFTERNOON: We remain sunny Tuesday afternoon.
 But with a northerly wind, temperatures only reach the mid-50s by mid-afternoon.
 Winds will be breezy at times.

-TUESDAY NIGHT & OVERNIGHT: Freeze Warnings are in effect overnight for the entire state.
+TUESDAY NIGHT: Freeze Warnings are in effect overnight for the entire state.
 So you’ll certainly need to bring your pets indoors along with any plants you’d like to protect from this cold.
 Lows slip into the upper 20s to lower 30s.

+WEDNESDAY: With abundant sunshine Wednesday, temperatures warm up a little more.
+But we’ll still be quite chilly with temperatures reaching the upper 50s to lower 60s.

 Be alerted as soon as severe weather coverage begins by downloading the Arkansas Storm Team app from the App Store or on Google Play.